All-on-Four Dental Implants

-The All on Four Dental Implants technique was designed by Portuguese dentist, Dr. Palo Malo, to eliminate the need for expensive bone grafting.
-An implant dentist can use this system to place a full arch of teeth for a patient with low bone density.
+The All-on-Four Dental Implants technique was designed by Portuguese dentist Dr. Palo Malo to eliminate the need for expensive bone grafting.
+An implant dentist can use this system to place a full arch of teeth (excluding the molars) for a patient with low bone density.

 How it Works

 Highly angled implants are placed in the anterior of the jaw.
-This angled placement attempts to provide more stability to the denture when there isn't enough bone present.
-This concept is demonstrated in the photo shown to the right.
+This angled placement attempts to provide more stability to the denture when there isn’t enough bone present.
+This concept is demonstrated in the x-ray and diagram below.

 Problems With This System

-Bone atrophy is another concern when using this treatment.
+Bone atrophy is another concern when using the all-on-four treatment.
 When you are missing teeth, your body resorbs the bone and minerals to be used elsewhere.
 Dental implants prevent bone resorption and stimulate new growth.
-Since implants are only placed in the anterior portion of the jaw, this leaves other areas at risk for weakening, shrinkage, and fracture.
+Since the four implants are only placed in the anterior portion of the jaw, this leaves other areas at risk for weakening, shrinkage, and fracture.
 To learn more about this condition, please visit our page on facial collapse.

 We would be happy to meet with you for a consultation to help you determine if you are a candidate for this dental implant system and answer any questions you may have.
-Give us a call at or click here to visit our make an appointment page.
+Give us a call at 855-876-6100 for new patients, or you can request an appointment online, by clicking on our request an appointment page.